jacquine/ARToolkit.js-with-Three.js/article.md

 ### 3. 3D graphics
 Three.js is a lightweight cross-browser Javascript library/API used to create and display animated 3D computer graphics on a Web browser.
 Three.js scripts may be used in conjunction with the HTML5 canvas element, SVG or WebGL.

-### :heavy_plus_sign: :bulb: To load JSARToolKit and Three.js, include these two minified scripts into your webpage
+## :heavy_plus_sign: To load JSARToolKit and Three.js, include these two minified scripts into your webpage
 ```javascript
 <script src="build/artoolkit.min.js"></script>
 <script src="js/artoolkit.three.js"></script>
 ```

-### Getting marker positions and identifying different markers
+## Getting marker positions
-Now that we have the markers, and the video set up, we're ready to start **tracking the markers** into the video.
-When the camera sees a marker, we want to know a) which marker it is, and b) its details, where it is (position, rotation, scale etc.)
+Now that we have the markers and the video set up, we're ready to start **tracking the markers** into the video.

-We do this by adding an event listener to listen to `getMarker` events on the arController.
+We do this by adding an event listener to listen to `getMarker` events on the `arController`.
-Whenever the arController detects a marker, it fires a `getMarker` event with the marker details.
+Whenever the `arController` detects a marker, it fires a `getMarker` event with the marker details.

 ```javascript
 arController.addEventListener('getMarker', function(ev) {
     console.log("getMarker", ev.data.marker.id);
 }
 ```

-### Three.js
+## Applying marker positions to `markerRoot`
 Now that we have the **marker positions**, we can apply these to a [Three.js object](https://threejs.org/docs/#api/en/core/Object3D.matrix).

 ```javascript
 // markerRoot is a THREE.Object3D that tracks the marker position
 var markerRoot = arController.createThreeMultiMarker(markerId);